bhargavbh/Grants-Program/docs/RFPs/Open/Static-Analysis-for-Runtime-Pallets.md

 ## Deliverables

-The deliverables listed are an innitial draft and can be modified taking into consideration the interests of the applicant.
+The deliverables listed are an initial draft and can be modified taking into consideration the interests of the applicant.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |